Using Lightroom’s Geotagging Feature

 On long trips I keep a journal and at a minimum, have the date, features I passed that day, and camping location that night.
 Then I can filter that date in Lightroom and have an idea of where I was.

 If you want to go into further detail you can write down the time of day you take breaks or come across significant features.
-This, of course, requires your camera time to be set correctly!
+This, of course, means you need to set your camera time correctly!

 Take Pictures of Trail Signs